Ghoghardiha

 Ghoghardiha is a city and a notified area in Darbhanga division, Madhubani district in the state of Bihar, India.
+Ghoghardiha is also a Railway Station which connects Saharsa to Laheria Sarai via Nirmali, Jhanjharpur, Lohana and Sakri.

 The old name of this village was Gau-ghaddi (cow home).
 Later became Ghoghardiha.

 Demographics

 At the 2011 India census, Ghoghardiha had a population of 157,224 (80,796 males and 76,428 females.